carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 - https://medicine.yale.edu/news-article/david-van-dijk-the-role-of-machine-learning-in-biomedical-discovery/
 - …

+keypoints:
+- "There are three main types of AI: Simulations, Symbolic AI, Machine Learning"
+- "Computers are very unlikely to ever replace human cognizance and intellect."
+- "Simulation AI uses equations to run a model forwards from a given state."
+- "Symbolic AI was used to beat the grand chess master in the 90s and works by calculating many eventualities in order to find the best solution."
+- "The most recent type and one that has made extensive progress in recent years is Machine Learning."

 # Exercises:

+I think the first question needs to be multiple-choice question -- we don't expect people to write or explain what the know.

+As a facilitator, you can choose 2-3 specific exercises as you see fit to your course concept.

+- How comfortable are you with AI/ML practices in relation to your research field: (A) Not comfortable, (B) somewhat comfortable, (C) comfortable, (D) very comfortable.
+- Which of the above types of ML can you apply in your research projects?
+- Share and discuss in the group possible applications of Deep Learning and/or LLMs in your research field.

-- Reflect on (and discuss with your colleagues) the potential benefits, limitations and biases of AI and ML if applied to your current research projects.
+- Reflect on (and discuss with your colleagues) the potential benefits, limitations, and biases of AI and ML if applied to your current research projects.
 - What are examples of successful and promising AI applications in your research field?
-- What are the potential risks and negative outcomes if your team would overly rely on the results generated by AI and ML?
+- What are the potential risks and negative outcomes if your team would overly rely on the results generated by AI/ML?

----

 ---
 previous version here below: